grafana/unused/README.md

-# CLI tool, Prometheus exporter, and Go module to list your unused disks in all cloud providers
+# CLI Tool, Prometheus Exporter, and Go Module to List Your Unused Disks in All Cloud Providers
 This repository contains a Go library to list your unused persistent disks in different cloud providers, and binaries for displaying them at the CLI or exporting Prometheus metrics.

 At Grafana Labs we host our workloads in multiple cloud providers.